Virtual High Schools: 2017 Top Stories

 Virtual high schools certainly made headlines in 2017.
 From coming to the rescue of thousands of displaced students following this fall’s hurricanes to creating new options for students living in rural and isolated communities, virtual high schools not only expanded but gained currency over the course of the past year.
 Here’s a recap of just some of eLearningInside News‘ top virtual high school stories.

-There was once a perception that online high schools will never replace the “real thing”—namely, a quality face-to-face classroom experience.
-In 2017, this perception is finally shifting, and Stanford Online High School (Stanford OHS) is one of the online secondary schools driving this change.
-Thanks to its now established track-record and the currency it naturally has due to its affiliation with Stanford University, Stanford OHS continues to prove that an online high school experience can be even more rigorous and engaging than the type of education students typically receive in face-to-face school environments.
+There used to be a perception that online schools would never stand in for the“real thing.”
+In 2017, this perception appeared to radically shift.
+Stanford Online High School (Stanford OHS) is one of the online secondary schools that has driven this change.
+With an established track-record and a lot of current due to its Stanford University connection, Stanford OHS is proving the online high school experience can be both rigorous and highly engaging.
 To learn more, read eLearningInside News‘ recent three part series on Stanford OHS.

 Over the course of the past year, Betsy DeVos has continued to make it widely known that she support online education, including virtual high schools.
 On the one hand, DeVos’s support for virtual schools has been welcome.
 On the other hand, DeVos’s endorsement has prompted some Americans, especially those opposed to the current administration’s educational mandate, to raise new questions about virtual schools and their regulation.
 Either way, there appears to be reason to believe that virtual high schools and programs will expand over the coming three years.